retrooper/packetevents/README.md

 ## About

-This packetlistener is **only** supported on spigot servers and works on these spigot forks:(PaperSpigot, Tuinity)
+This packetlistener is **only** supported on spigot servers and has been tested to work on these spigot forks: PaperSpigot, Tuinity

 * No dependencies